Agile FAQs

 • Then try TDDing it.

-Deliberately practicing this way for a few years, even though you are practicing TDD on your production project, will really help you appreciate the depth and benefit of this approach to development.
+Deliberately practicing this way for a few years to really appreciate the depth and benefit of TDD.

 Licensed under